ruijaulino/ruijaulino.github.io/_posts/2023-06-04-trackingd.md

 $x_t \sim p(x_t\|\mu_t,\Sigma_t)$

+This is similar to a Kalman filter (the state is the mean) with heteroscedastic noise.
 Also, the state/hidden variables/parameters, depend on their previous values under some law

 $\mu_t,\Sigma_t \sim p(\mu_t,\Sigma_t\|\mu_{t-1},\Sigma_{t-1})$